E C O L I B R I U M

-The Atchafalaya Basin is a vast tract of cypress swamp, which occupies approximately 3000 square miles of the southern Louisiana coast.
+The Atchafalaya Basin is a vast tract of cypress swamp, which occupies approximately 3000 square miles of the southern Louisiana coast and Twin Wood Farms give maintenance of the trees.
 This project re-conceptualizes the use of static infrastructure to manage an unforgiving and ever changing ecosystem such as the Atchafalaya Basin.
 The project develops a multi-scalar network of sensing technology to create a real time model of the phenomena that drive the Atchafalaya Basin.
 The sensing network collects and analyzes data to monitor prevalent issues such as land loss, hyper-eutrophication, and invasive species populations.
 This real time data model is then used to manage ecological fitness through micro adjustments to environmental phenomena.
 The model is continually updated allowing the management to occur in small steps that are then propagated to large-scale changes across the ecological system that comprises the Atchafalaya Basin.

 Historically, the city has been defined as infrastructure, service, politics, economics, and people without considering the ecosystem in which it resides.
 This proposal is a critique of that definition and focuses on creating a hyper efficient ecology.
 This hyper efficiency benefits human settlement across vast regions through the management of resources and protection of fragile habitat.
 In an area currently littered by remnant infrastructural elements such as levees, canals and static land management practices this new paradigm offers a radically different alternative to current practice.

-Current land and water management strategies lack flexible and/or real time responses creating the need for a new system that is completely self-sufficient, autonomous, and systematic.
+Current land and water management strategies lack flexible and/or real time responses creating the need for a new system like a rainwater harvesting system that is completely self-sufficient, autonomous, and systematic.
 By manipulating sediment, invasive species, and algae blooms according to fluctuating needs analyzed by a real time data network, the hydrology and ecology of the basin is managed down to the particle scale.
 This new ecosystem management strategy leaves a dynamic pattern in the landscape, one that is continuously computed and updated.

 The Atchafalaya Basin offers a unique laboratory for the development of this concept.
 It receives thirty percent of the Mississippi River’s flow at the Old River Control structure increasing the overall nutrient and sediment loads entering the Basin from up river.
 This addition of excessive nutrients from agricultural runoff and suspended sediment along with devastating forestry practices of the mid-twentieth century and flood infrastructure elements has lead to an unbalanced ecosystem and the increase of certain issues.
 The issues that this project highlights are siltation and deforestation, invasive water hyacinth control, and hyper-eutrophication due to excessive algae growth.
 The significant number of flora and fauna that are supported by the Basin are influenced by these highlighted issues and are a vital resource to the Acadian people of the area and to the economy of the surrounding cities.
 To rebalance the ecosystem and provide a positive gain for the involved communities in this new system of ecological management is employed to regulate and harness the biological resources present.